 Khwai Tented Camp: Our full report

-Directions: A 30-minute flight from Maun will take you to Khwai Airstrip where you’ll be met by your guide for a game drive/transfer to the camp of about 10 minutes, depending on what wildlife you see on the way.
+Directions: A 30-minute flight from Maun will take you to Khwai airstrip, then it’s a game drive/transfer to camp of about 15–20 minutes, depending on any wildlife you see on the way.

 Owner: African Bush Camps

 Staff: On our last visit to Khwai Tented Camp we were looked after by the multi-talented Ike who was both our guide and camp manager - he did a great job, as did the rest of his team.
 Everyone was always friendly, efficient and clearly very keen to help make Khwai a success.

 Food & drink

 Food quality: On our last stay at Khwai Tented Camp in November 2015 we found the food to be very tasty.

 The day begins before your first safari activity with an early-morning buffet breakfast.
 This usually includes muffins, toast with a choice of spreads, yoghurt, cereals and porridge.